Zimbra/zm-mailbox/docs/junk-notjunk.md

 throttled so if this thread falls behind we choose to ignore sending the feedback (warnigs are logged when queue if full and feedback sending is ignored).
-You can change queue size in server config (zimbraMailboxSpamHandlerSpamReportQueueSize, defaulted to 100).
+You can change queue size in server config (`zimbraMailboxSpamHandlerSpamReportQueueSize`, defaulted to 100).
 Also the feedback queue is not persisted - it is in memory only, and does not survive server restarts.

 Format of Feedback Message
 --------------------------

-The feedback message has a text-plain part and a message/rfc822 attachment which is the original message.
+The feedback message has a text-plain part and a `message/rfc822` attachment which is the original message.
 In the example below, the (1) is the envelope of the feedback message, (2) is a spam report detailing who classified the message as junk or not junk, and (3) is the original message.

     1  Received: from ...
     1  Message-ID: <26499674.231142039856777.JavaMail@phillip.liquidsys.com>
     1  To: spam-sink@phillip.liquidsys.com
     1  Subject: zimbra-spam-report: user1@phillip.liquidsys.com: spam
     1  MIME-Version: 1.0
     1  Content-Type: multipart/mixed; boundary="----=_Part_23_13878940.114203"
     1  Date: Fri, 10 Mar 2006 17:17:36 -0800 (PST)
     1  From: MAILER-DAEMON

        ------=_Part_23_13878940.114203
     2  Content-Type: text/plain; charset=us-ascii
     2  Content-Transfer-Encoding: 7bit
-  2  Content-Description: Zimbra spam classification report 2
+    2  Content-Description: Zimbra spam classification report
+    2
     2  Classified-By: user1@phillip.liquidsys.com
     2  Classified-As: spam

        ------=_Part_23_13878940.114203
        Content-Type: message/rfc822
        Content-Disposition: attachment

     3  <Content of original message>

 zmspamextract Utility
 ---------------------

-The command line program zmspamextract can be used to dump the the feedback mailboxes, and is a flexible tool for extracting messages from the Zimbra store.
+The command line program `zmspamextract` can be used to dump the the feedback mailboxes, and is a flexible tool for extracting messages from the Zimbra store.
 It uses SOAP to talk to Zimbra store servers.
 It also reads LDAP for configuration information such as which store server the target mailbox resides in.

-It can extract messages from an account configured as the zimbraSpamIsSpamAccount (-s), or from zimbraSpamIsNotSpamAccount (-n) or you can specify any account as the target (-m).
+It can extract messages from an account configured as the `zimbraSpamIsSpamAccount (-s)`, or from `zimbraSpamIsNotSpamAccount (-n)` or you can specify any account as the target (-m).

 This tools needs to an admin auth token.
 You can specify an admin